DISHDevEx/dish-devex-sdk/CONTRIBUTING.md

 3. An example call for each function you are contributing

 ## Submitting a Pull Request
-Once all of the above steps are completed, your unit tests are all passing, and you are able to succesfully build *devex_sdk* on your local machine, it's now time to submit a pull request.
+Once all of the above steps are completed, your unit tests are all passing, and you are able to successfully build *devex_sdk* on your local machine then commit and push your branch.
+It's now time to [submit a pull request](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request#creating-a-pull-request).

-Pull requests are easy to complete on CodeCommit.
-Perform the following steps:

-1. Commit and push your branch to the *devex_sdk* repository
-2. On CodeCommit, navigate to the *devex_sdk* repository
-3. On the left-hand-side, in the navigation menu, select **Sources --> Repositories --> Pull Requests**
-4. Select your branch as the source, select *main* as the destination
-5. Submit the pull request
-6. A senior member of the team will approve the pull request and reach out if any alterations are needed